 Whether you’re moving to a rival company or changing career completely, resigning from your job can be one of the hardest decisions you ever make.
 Of course, the reasons why people choose to stay at or leave a particular company are personal to them alone, but there are certain key factors which appear to drive these life-changing decisions, and money isn’t highest on the list.

-Some of the classic reasons behind employee departures have to do with family: employees follow spouses, have children, or go back to school.
+Often it´s a personal reason why someone leaves their job, namely family: people follow spouses, have kids, or need to take care of elderly parents.
 Employers have little influence over decisions spurred by these reasons as they’re deeply personal and occur outside of work life.

-So what can companies do to retain talent?
+So, what can companies do to retain talent?
 For starters, retention efforts shouldn’t be confused with merely paying an employee a higher salary.
 ‘Motivational’ programs, frequently designed to reward individuals for consistently performing to reach goals, are also no longer seen as particularly useful.
-Equipping managers and employees with the soft skills needed to communicate efficiently and effectively in the workplace is a good place to start.

 Retain top talent

 Pro-tips on how to engage with your collaborators and make them grow